croquet/worldcore/README.md

         git push

+5. Log into npm (only needed once for each computer; requires that you have npm credentials for the Croquet organization)

+        npm login

-5. publish to npm
+6. Publish to npm

         npx lerna publish from-package

 ### Prereleases

-For prerelases we don't update the `CHANGELOG.md` files, but otherwise use the same steps as above, without updating private packages and with prerelease ids `"alpha"` or `"beta"`:
+For prereleases we don't update the `CHANGELOG.md` files, and step 3 is adjusted to specify that private packages are not to be updated, and setting a prerelease id of `"alpha"` or `"beta"`:

-    npx lerna version --no-push --no-private --preid alpha npx lerna version --no-push --no-private --preid beta
+    npx lerna version --no-push --no-private --preid alpha or
+    npx lerna version --no-push --no-private --preid beta

 and selecting one of the `pre*` options from the list.